'Dozens' Of Russian Mercenaries Reportedly Killed In U.S. Airstrikes In Syria

 As we reported at the time, U.S. military officials say they were in contact with Russian counterparts during the attack and were assured that Russia would not engage coalition forces in the vicinity.

-Russia officially withdrew regular forces from Syria in December after two years of fighting in support of President Bashar al-Assad, but hundreds of private military contractors and mercenaries remained.
+Russia officially withdrew regular forces from Syria in December after two years of fighting in support of President Bashar Assad, but hundreds of private military contractors and mercenaries remained.

 The Kremlin on Wednesday said it could not rule out that there were Russians in Syria, but that if so, they had no affiliation with Russian armed forces.